How do you save more money? I’ve compiled 175 frugal living tips to help.

 96. Switch to a low-flow showerhead.

 97. Buy things for next year out of season.
-Swimsuits at the end of summer, holiday items after the holiday, warm coats at the end of winter.
+Swimsuits at the end of summer, holiday items after the holiday, and warm coats at the end of winter.
 This works especially great for kids.

 98. Always check to see if you can buy used before you buy something new.